Advantages of Broadband Metalenses for Generalizable Image Classification: Supplementary Material

-The metaslenses (Fig. \ref{fig:Mos_1cm}) were fabricated on a $\mathrm{Si_3N_4}$–on–quartz platform using standard nanofabrication techniques.
-First, a thin $\mathrm{Si_3N_4}$ film was deposited onto a quartz substrate to serve as the high-index layer.
-A positive electron-beam resist was then spin-coated, followed by electron-beam lithography to define the square scatterer array pattern across the full 1 cm aperture.
-After development, the resist served as an etch mask for reactive ion etching (RIE), transferring the designed nanostructure geometry into the $\mathrm{Si_3N_4}$ layer with high fidelity.
-Residual resist was removed by solvent cleaning and oxygen plasma ashing.
-The resulting metasurface exhibited uniform structural quality over the centimeter-scale area, confirmed by optical microscopy (radially equal structural color) and scanning electron microscopy from both top-view and oblique angles.
-This straightforward geometry ($\mathrm{Si_3N_4}$ square pillars on quartz) is inherently compatible with scalable nanoimprint lithography, making the process well suited for mass manufacturing in foundry environments.
+The metalenses (Fig.~\ref{fig:Mos_1cm}) were fabricated on a $\mathrm{Si_3N_4}$–on–quartz platform using standard nanofabrication processes.
+A 800nm-thick $\mathrm{Si_3N_4}$ layer was first deposited on a quartz substrate via plasma-enhanced chemical vapor deposition (PECVD), serving as the high-index metasurface layer.
+Following solvent cleaning and oxygen plasma treatment to improve surface adhesion, a positive electron-beam resist (ZEP 520A, 400nm thick) was spin-coated and soft-baked.
+A thin conductive polymer layer was subsequently applied to mitigate charging effects during exposure.
+The metasurface pattern, consisting of a square nanopillar array over a 1cm aperture, was defined using high-energy electron-beam lithography (100keV) with an optimized exposure dose.
+After development, the resist pattern was transferred into a hard mask layer, followed by inductively coupled plasma reactive ion etching using fluorine-based chemistry to etch the $\mathrm{Si_3N_4}$ layer with high anisotropy and fidelity.
+Residual mask and resist layers were removed through solvent cleaning and oxygen plasma ashing.
+The fabricated metasurfaces exhibit uniform structural quality across the centimeter-scale aperture, as verified by optical microscopy (showing radially uniform structural coloration) and scanning electron microscopy (SEM) from both top-view and tilted perspectives.
+The use of a single-layer $\mathrm{Si_3N_4}$ square-pillar geometry enables compatibility with scalable lithographic techniques such as nanoimprint lithography, providing a viable pathway toward large-area, high-throughput manufacturing.